microbiome - functional annotation of sequencing reads

 curl --remote-name https://bitbucket.org/bromberglab/mifaser/get/master.zip unzip master.zip

-Navigate to the mi-faser base directory and run mi-faser (only required parameter is a valid input-file):
+Navigate to the mi-faser base directory and run mi-faser (Single or 2-Lane mode):

 $ python mifaser.py -f/--inputfile <INPUT_FILE>

-usage: mi-faser, microbiome - functional annotation of sequencing reads [-h] [-f INPUTFILE] [-o OUTPUTFOLDER] [-d DATABASEFOLDER] [-i DIAMONDFOLDER] [-s SPLIT] [-c CPU] optional arguments: -h, --help show this help message and exit -f INPUTFILE, --inputfile INPUTFILE input DNA reads file (absolute path) -o OUTPUTFOLDER, --outputfolder OUTPUTFOLDER path to base output folder; default: INPUTFILE_out -d DATABASEFOLDER, --databasefolder DATABASEFOLDER path to folder containing database files -i DIAMONDFOLDER, --diamondfolder DIAMONDFOLDER path to folder containing diamond binary -s SPLIT, --split SPLIT split by X sequences; default: 100k; 0 forces no split -t THREADS, --threads THREADS number of threads; default: 1 -c CPU, --cpu CPU max cpus per thread; default: all available
+usage: mi-faser, microbiome - functional annotation of sequencing reads [-h] [-f INPUTFILE] [-l R1 R2] [-o OUTPUTFOLDER] [-d DATABASEFOLDER] [-i DIAMONDFOLDER] [-s SPLIT] [-t THREADS] [-c CPU] [-p] [-q] optional arguments: -h, --help show this help message and exit -f INPUTFILE, --inputfile INPUTFILE input DNA reads file -l R1 R2, --lanes R1 R2 2-Lane format (R1/R2) -o OUTPUTFOLDER, --outputfolder OUTPUTFOLDER path to base output folder; default: INPUTFILE_out -d DATABASEFOLDER, --databasefolder DATABASEFOLDER path to folder containing database files -i DIAMONDFOLDER, --diamondfolder DIAMONDFOLDER path to folder containing diamond binary -s SPLIT, --split SPLIT split by X sequences; default: 100k; 0 forces no split -t THREADS, --threads THREADS number of threads; default: 1 -c CPU, --cpu CPU max cpus per thread; default: all available -p, --preserve if flag is set intermediate results are kept -q, --quiet if flag is set console output is logged to file

 A demo dataset containing 10k reads is provided to verify a local mi-faser installation.
 Navigate to the mifaser base directory and run mi-faser with the following arguments: